LinkedEcon/opendatacertificates/README.md

 ```<link to your certificates csv file here>```: is the link to the certificates csv file.
 If you have only one, just use only the url1 attribute.
 If you have two or more csv’s add them as &url2=…..   &url3=…….  etc.
 <br><br> 4.
 The connection should be working now.
 If it’s not working you may consider to be advised from my files which can be found in the example folder.

+<br><br> 5.
+You should turn the debug off inside the getcert.php file so you won't see anymore the debug info on your page.